Stripe Atlas vs Firstbase vs Doola vs Bizee: Formation for Non-Residents (2026)

 Key Takeaways

 - Form 5472 is required for every foreign-owned single-member LLC.
 The penalty for not filing is $25,000.
-None of the three services include it in their base price.
+None of the four services include it in their base price, and Bizee does not offer it at any tier or even surface that it exists.

-- All three services create an entity.
+- All four services create an entity.
 None of them create a structure.
 Tax residency analysis, FBAR compliance, PE risk assessment, and transfer pricing documentation are the founder's responsibility regardless of provider.

 - The most impactful cost decision is not which service to use — it is whether to form in Delaware ($300/yr) or Wyoming ($60/yr).